-Note: The difference in position should be less than 10'.
+Note: The difference in position should be less than 10 feet if the position is taken at the GPS antenna.

 Hull Status Checks

 Hull Status Check (Scow)

 For all split hull or pocket scows the annual QA check process includes the contractor opening and closing the hull to verify the conditions which result in a change in the open/closed status.